 • Sinus inflammation – choose from scute root, echinacea, forsythia flower, honeysuckle flower (jin yin hua or Lonicera japonica) and wild chrysanthemum flower.
 To soothe the sinuses, put a few drops of flaxseed or sesame oil mixed with white sandalwood oil in each nostril.

-• Skin inflammation- choose from burdock root, dandelion root or leaf, moutan, neem, red clover blossom, red peony root, sarsaparilla and turmeric root.
+• Skin inflammation- choose from burdock root, dandelion root or leaf, moutan bark, neem leaf, red clover blossom, red peony root, and turmeric root.
 If there is deficiency, use dang gui root, gotu kola, raw rehmannia root, shilajatu or shou wu root.
 Skin inflammation sometimes yields to one or two days of bowel flushing with laxatives like rhubarb root or castor oil.
 For topical treatment, apply fresh aloe vera gel or aloe preparations with olive oil, black tea bags, or castor oil.
 For itching, use tinctures with menthol crystals derived from mint oils.

 • Stomach inflammation – choose from scute root, coptis rhizome, fresh ginger root, peppermint leaf, burdock root, boswellia gum, fennel seed, licorice root, kudzu, triphala and turmeric root.
 To coat and soothe irritation, use flaxseed oil (long term) or slippery elm bark (short term).